 How to control Aphids on Roses

-Aphids are a fairly common pest and probably best known for attacking roses although they can be a problem with hibiscus and other plants as well.
-They particularly like the new tender flower buds, and as aphids are prolific breeders they can cover a rose garden in no time.
+They are a fairly common pest and probably best known for attacking roses although they can be a problem with hibiscus and other plants as well.
+They particularly like the new tender growth, and as aphids are prolific breeders they can cover a rose garden in no time.

 You could try to rely on natural techniques such as small birds, ladybirds and other predators to control these sap sucking pests, however in severe cases you may need to take other action.
 A parasitic wasp that targets only aphids has been introduced to some rose gardens as a trial, and is proving to be successful.

 - Probably the easiest way to remove these pests is with an organic spray such as a pyrethrum or garlic spray, but consider that these will also get rid of the ‘good insects’ such as ladybirds as well.

 - If you are dealing with one or two small rose bushes you could blast the aphids off with a jet of water, or even wipe them away with a tissue.